Leonardo DiCaprio as Frank Abagnale, in Catch Me If You Can (DreamWorks)

 In their book The Enigma of Reason, Hugo Mercier and Dan Sperber contend that reason is a trait that emerged on the savannas of Africa and should be understood in that context.
 They argue that humans’ biggest advantage is our ability to cooperate.
 Reason developed not to solve abstract problems but to resolve the problems posed by living in social groups.
 From this perspective, myside bias is about adopting a narrative that identifies us as a member of the tribe in good standing.
 Our fractured culture is tribal in nature.

-The biological basis of myside bias includes the fact that people experience genuine pleasure, a rush of dopamine, when presented with information that supports their beliefs.
-This is unconscious and driven by emotions.
+The biological basis of myside bias includes the fact that people experience genuine pleasure, and a rush of dopamine, when presented with information that supports their beliefs.
+This is unconscious and driven by emotion.
 It feels good to stick to the party line, wear the costume and identify with the group.
 We see this acted out at political rallies where the chants and funny hats create a tribal ritual in a circus atmosphere and with a script.
 The audience waits for a cue to join the chant “lock her up”, a powerful call to embrace the comfort of the clan.
 Have you noticed that during “lock her up” everyone is smiling?
 To be sure tribal bonding at its core is a great thing, think of the group euphoria people experience at Burning Man or at a rock concert or soccer match.
 All play on what gives us a sense of belonging, joy, and pleasure and I think they all involve the same neurochemical rush and activation of the default mode network.
 But, this wonderful quality of being human is also open to manipulation by a propagandist.

 Images make strong memories, and fake images make fake memories